Hi-Angel/notes-backup/systemd.md

 ## Caveats

 * Config should end with `.network` postfix, otherwise networkd gonna just ignore the file.
-* it does seem to apply config on restart.
-So far when it didn't, it were some problems with the config, like the missing extension as in prev. example.
+* it randomly *(what seems like it)* applies or not new settings on restart.
+That looks like a bug.